bundlecraft-io/bundlecraft/docs/troubleshooting.md

     - Symptom: `Duplicate repo names found: X` or `'<name>' is a reserved name`
     - Fix: Make names unique and avoid reserved: `include`, `exclude`, `fetch`, `repo`.

-  - Empty/invalid targets in craft
+  - Empty/invalid targets in env
     - Symptom: `Craft must have at least one target defined` or `At least one of 'includes', 'include_bundles', or 'compose' must be provided`
     - Fix: Add at least one include list to each target.